Babylon (2022 film): Plot

-In 1926 Los Angeles, Mexican immigrant Manuel "Manny" Torres helps transport an elephant to a debauched, drug-fueled bacchanal at a Kinoscope Studios executive's mansion.
-He quickly becomes smitten with Nellie LaRoy, a brash, ambitious self-declared "star" from New Jersey.
-As they snort cocaine, Manny reveals his wish to be part of something bigger.
-While the elephant walks through, distracting partygoers, Manny helps carry away young actress Jane Thornton, who overdosed on drugs during a urolagniac act with sizable actor Orville Pickwick.
+In Bel Air, 1926, Mexican immigrant Manuel "Manny" Torres helps transport an elephant to a bacchanal at the mansion of his employer, Kinoscope Studios boss Don Wallach.
+Witnessing this event rife with sex, jazz, and cocaine, Manny becomes smitten with Nellie LaRoy, a brash, ambitious self-declared "star" from New Jersey.
+Manny, the son of impoverished Mexican refugees, shares his dream with her—to be part of something "bigger".
+He helps carry away young actress Jane Thornton, who overdosed on drugs with actor Orville Pickwick, having the elephant walk through to distract partygoers.

-Also attending are Chinese-American lesbian cabaret singer Lady Fay Zhu and African-American jazz trumpeter Sidney Palmer.
-The flamboyantly-dancing Nellie is spotted and swiftly recruited to replace Jane in a Kinoscope film; during filming, she crudely upstages the star.
-Manny meets and befriends Jack Conrad, a benevolent but troubled, oft-married film star, and drives home the drunken Jack, who helps Manny secure assistant jobs at Kinoscope (like finding Otto Von Strassberger a new camera to film Jack in an outdoors love scene before nightfall); Manny climbs the studio system's ranks.
+Also attending are Chinese-American gay cabaret-singer Lady Fay Zhu and African-American jazz trumpeter Sidney Palmer.
+The flamboyantly-dancing Nellie is spotted and swiftly recruited to replace Jane in a Kinoscope film.
+During filming, she crudely upstages Constance Moore.
+Manny becomes a personal assistant to the benevolent, oft-married film star Jack Conrad, who helps him secure Kinoscope assistant jobs.
+When a camera is urgently needed for one of Jack's scenes, Manny procures it at the last moment, helping him climb the studio system's ranks.

-Nellie quickly becomes an "it girl" covered by gossip columnist Elinor St. John, who also follows Jack's career.
-As sound film displaces silents in the late-1920s, Manny skillfully adapts to technical changes, eventually attaining directorial jobs.
-Nellie struggles to navigate sound film's demands, and increases her drug use and reckless gambling, tarnishing her reputation despite Manny's assistance.
+Nellie becomes an "it girl" covered by gossip columnist Elinor St. John, who also follows Jack's career.
+As sound film displaces silents in the late-1920s, Manny skillfully adapts.
+At Sidney's suggestion, he pitches films starring Sidney's orchestra to Irving Thalberg and becomes a studio executive.
+Nellie struggles to navigate sound film's demands (one cameraman dies filming her), and increases her drug use and gambling, tarnishing her reputation, despite Manny's assistance.

-Nellie, shown to have an institutionalized mother, eggs on her drunken father (and inept business-manager) Robert to publicly fight a rattlesnake during a party; he passes out.
+Nellie, shown to have an institutionalized mother, eggs on her drunken father (and inept business manager) Robert to fight a rattlesnake at a party; he passes out.
 Nellie fights the snake, which bites her neck; Fay kills it and sucks out the venom.
 Nellie passionately kisses her.

-By 1932, Jack begins to sense that his popularity has waned, but still works in low-budget Metro-Goldwyn-Mayer films.
-Meanwhile, Sidney has secured his own musical film and orchestra.

-As Hollywood becomes less libertine, executives tell Manny to fire Fay, a Kinoscope title writer, because of her perceived lesbian affair with Nellie.
+By 1932, Jack's popularity is waning but he still finds work in low-budget Metro-Goldwyn-Mayer films.
+As Hollywood's audience becomes less tolerant of libertine behavior, executives order Manny to fire Fay, a Kinoscope title-writer, because she is lesbian.
 While practicing lines with new wife Estelle, Jack is devastated to learn his longtime friend/producer, George Munn, has committed suicide.